JCSDA/jedi-docs/docs/developer/jedi_environment/vagrant.rst

    export DISPLAY=localhost:10.0

-If the display still does not work, then you may need to explicitly grant Singularity access to your display through :code:`xauth` as we now describe.
+If the display still does not work, then you may need to explicitly grant Vagrant access to your display through :code:`xauth` as we now describe.

 Exit the container and exit vagrant.
 Then edit your Vagrantfile and add these two lines (at the bottom, just before the :code:`end` in the main :code:`Vagrant.configure("2") do |config|` loop will do)